aldente05/react-native-payment-gateway/README.md

 #### iOS

+change Podfile into this or lastest version

+pod 'MidtransCoreKit', '~> 1.7'
+pod 'MidtransKit', '~> 1.7'

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-payment-gateway` and add `ReactNativeMidtrans.xcodeproj`